lucamartins/ufg-ds-mpa/codebase/backend/DATABASECONFIG.md

     ```

     ```
-    postgres=# GRANT ALL PRIVILAGES ON DATABASE ufginclui TO user_name;
+    postgres=# GRANT ALL PRIVILEGES ON DATABASE ufginclui TO user_name;
     ```

 4. Configure um novo arquivo *.env* apartir do arquivo *.env.example*